 Did you know that your competitors are already using video in their content strategy?
 According to a recent study by HubSpot, 81% of brands are currently doing video marketing.

-This form of content marketing is an ideal way to reach Millennials and Generation Z, and to connect with users in a fast, direct and emotional way.
+This form of content marketing is an ideal way to reach Millennials and Gen Z, and to connect with users in a fast, direct way.

 What Is Video Marketing?

 As its name suggests, video marketing is an online marketing tool that is based on using video marketing, mainly through the Internet, to achieve different objectives of the marketing strategy.

 In short, and in a simple way, it is about adding video to your content marketing strategy.